Asif Mohiuddin

 Asif Mohiuddin (born 24 February 1984) is a Bangladeshi atheist and secular activist, religious critic and feminist.
 In 2012, he won The Bobs-Best of Online Activism award from Deutsche Welle, who stated that "Asif's blog was one of the most read web pages in Bangladesh and is known for its strong criticism of Islamic fundamentalism in Bangladesh's "anti-people politics", his blog was later blocked and banned in Bangladesh by its government.
 On 15 January 2013, he survived an assassination attempt by Islamic extremists.
 A few months later, he was imprisoned twice by the Bangladesh Government for posting "offensive comments about Islam and Mohammad".
 Due to sustained international pressure, Mohiuddin was released, after which he fled from his country to Germany in 2014.
-In 2015, he received the Anna Politkovskaya Prize for Journalism, awarded by Italian magazine Internazionale.
+In 2015, he received the Anna Politkovskaya Award for Journalism, awarded by Italian magazine Internazionale.

 Biography

 Youth and education

 Mohiuddin was born and raised a Muslim family in Dhaka as the son of a middle-ranking civil servant.
 Studying religion at the mosque after school, he said "I learned many ridiculous things – that I would get virgins in heaven, or that I would suffer the ultimate punishment in hell for eternity."
 To the grief of his parents, he increasingly questioned the religious doctrines he had been taught.
 Because of the critical questions and his irreverent answers towards the teachers, he was often harshly beaten up by them.
 At the age of 13, he declared himself an atheist.

 Mohiuddin began to read about science, and from age 16 (2000) started to challenge allegedly unscientific claims made by Islamists by writing opinion pieces in Dhaka newspapers.
 This started when he read an article in a science magazine in Bengali that attempted to reconcile the miracles described in the Quran with modern science and in some way explain in a rational scientific manner.
-Mohiuddin wrote a contribution in response, claiming that it was scientifically impossible that the prophet Muhammad flew to heaven on a horse.
+Mohiuddin said that it was scientifically impossible Muhammad flew to heaven on a mythical flying steed.
 This and other critical to ironic contributions in Bengali newspapers from Dhaka gave rise to his reputation as a freethinker and a critic of religion.
 It also brought him into contact with other similarly minded online activists.

 The school beatings persisted until he went to college.
 There, he began to engage himself in politics, against police violence, for women's rights and for more democracy.

 In 2006 he started blogging.
 In 2008 he obtained a degree in computer science.
 Mohiuddin organised the first meeting of Bangladeshi freethinkers, atheists, agnostics and other nonbelievers in Dhaka in 2010, which was attended by 34 people.